zunicd/Language-of-Proteins/notebooks/modelling/README.md

 - Random Forest
 - Logistic Regression

-and all this together give us 32 models for each classification task.
+All the different combinations of pre-trained and classification models resulted in 32 `pipelines` for each classification task.

 ## Modelling Pipeline